Jazzar Pasha: Early career in Syria

 Meanwhile, in a sign that enmity for al-Jazzar by the Mamluks of Egypt was still strong, Abu al-Dhahab offered 200,000 Spanish reals to Emir Yusuf to kill al-Jazzar in 1772.
 Emir Yusuf refused the offer.
 However, instead of defending Emir Yusuf's authority, al-Jazzar used Beirut as his own power base, justifying his presence as being in defense of the Ottoman Empire.
 Emir Yusuf demanded al-Jazzar withdraw from Beirut, but the latter refused, prompting Emir Yusuf to appeal to al-Wakil.
 The latter did not accept Emir Yusuf's request for assistance.
-Al-Wakil viewed al-Jazzar as a reliable representative whose control of Beirut would prevent another important Syrian port city from falling to Zahir and provide a launch point for an offensive against Zahir.
+Al-Wakil viewed al-Jazzar as a reliable representative whose control of Beirut would prevent another important Syrian port city from falling to Daher and provide a launch point for an offensive against Daher.

 Emir Yusuf rallied his Druze forces to dislodge al-Jazzar, but the latter was able, through bribes, to manipulate the deeply factional Druze clans against each other and stave off Emir Yusuf's attempts.
-Emir Yusuf then sought to form an alliance with Zahir to oust al-Jazzar, gaining Emir Yusuf the enmity of al-Wakil.
-A punitive expedition sent by al-Wakil targeting Emir Yusuf in September 1773 was repelled by Zahir.
-Zahir's success prompted Emir Yusuf to seek the assistance of the Russian fleet by appealing to Zahir, the Russians' ally, to intercede with the Russians on Emir Yusuf's behalf.
+Emir Yusuf then sought to form an alliance with Daher to oust al-Jazzar, gaining Emir Yusuf the enmity of al-Wakil.
+A punitive expedition sent by al-Wakil targeting Emir Yusuf in September 1773 was repelled by Daher.
+Daher's success prompted Emir Yusuf to seek the assistance of the Russian fleet by appealing to Daher, the Russians' ally, to intercede with the Russians on Emir Yusuf's behalf.
 The Russians agreed to the request and began bombarding Beirut on 2 August.
 Al-Jazzar initially refused to surrender despite the heavy naval bombardment.
-However, after the Russians managed to land artillery pieces near Beirut and cut the city off by land, al-Jazzar decided to surrender to Zahir, four months after the siege.
-Fearing that Emir Yusuf would kill him in custody, al-Jazzar only agreed to surrender if placed in Zahir's custody because the latter promised to protect him and his Maghrebi garrison.
+However, after the Russians managed to land artillery pieces near Beirut and cut the city off by land, al-Jazzar decided to surrender to Daher, four months after the siege.
+Fearing that Emir Yusuf would kill him in custody, al-Jazzar only agreed to surrender if placed in Daher's custody because the latter promised to protect him and his Maghrebi garrison.

-Escorted by an envoy of Zahir, al-Jazzar subsequently headed for Zahir's headquarters in Acre.
-Al-Jazzar entered into Zahir's service, and the latter dispatched al-Jazzar and his men to help collect the miri (taxes designated for the annual Hajj caravan) from the area between Jaffa and Jerusalem.
-Al-Jazzar decided to defect from Zahir's service by requesting employment by Ibrahim Pasha, the sanjak-bey of Jerusalem, but the latter refused al-Jazzar entry into the city due to suspicions that his request was a ploy by Zahir to enter the city without resistance and conquer it.
+Escorted by an envoy of Daher, al-Jazzar subsequently headed for Daher's headquarters in Acre.
+Al-Jazzar entered into Daher's service, and the latter dispatched al-Jazzar and his men to help collect the miri (taxes designated for the annual Hajj caravan) from the area between Jaffa and Jerusalem.
+Al-Jazzar decided to defect from Daher's service by requesting employment by Ibrahim Pasha, the sanjak-bey of Jerusalem, but the latter refused al-Jazzar entry into the city due to suspicions that his request was a ploy by Daher to enter the city without resistance and conquer it.
 With the miri money that he stole, al-Jazzar departed for Damascus, where he was welcomed by al-Wakil.
 Al-Jazzar then left for Constantinople.
 There, he used his charisma to gain the favor of sultans Mustafa III (r.
 1757–1774) and Abdul Hamid I (r.
 1774–1789).
 He was subsequently appointed sanjak-bey of Afyon Sanjak in western Anatolia.